fenghansen/fenghansen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Ph.D. student at <a href="https://vmcl.bit.edu.cn/">VMCL</a> of <a href="https://english.bit.edu.cn/">Beijing Institute of Technology (BIT)</a>.
-I am reaserching under the supervision of <a href="https://wang-lizhi.github.io/">A.P.
-Lizhi Wang</a>.
+I am reaserching under the supervision of <a href="https://wang-lizhi.github.io/">Prof. Lizhi Wang</a>.
 Before joining BIT, I received my bachelor's degree from <a href="https://en.ustb.edu.cn/"> University of Science and Technology Beijing (USTB)</a> in 2020.

+Welcome to visit <a href="https://vmcl-isp.site/">https://vmcl-isp.site/</a> to get my public technical blogs.

 # 🔥 News